feathersjs-ecosystem/feathers-vuex/docs/auth-plugin.md

 Two getters are available when a `userService` is provided to the `makeAuthPlugin` options.

 - `user`: returns the reactive, logged-in user from the `userService` specified in the options.
+Returns `null` if not logged in.
 - `isAuthenticated`: a easy to remember boolean attribute for if the user is logged in.

 ## Actions